 An examination of the oral, customary, and material culture genres of folklore, and the theories and methods of genre studies.
+Recent Term(s) Offered: fall 2022

 FLK 571 Folk Narrative 3 Hours

 A survey of narrative genres of folklore and relevant scholarship.
 Recent Term(s) Offered: spring 2022; fall 2023